-Read these two paragraphs and discuss the plagfarism you see.
-What was changed?
-What was unchanged?
-How serious is this kind of plagiarism, and what might you do about it How does your answer depend on the context?
-Be ready to share your thoughts with the group.
+Read these two paragraphs and discuss the plagiarism you see.
+What was changed was unchanged?
+How serious is this kind of plagiarism, and what might you do a How does your answer depend on the context?
+Be ready to share your thoughts group. bout it?